 Can you talk about the transition from being an intern to getting the job?
 Were there any challenges along the way?

 I got a permanent job eight weeks after starting my 12-month internship, so I went straight in at the deep end after my internship.
 I think my biggest challenge was just getting up to speed with the list and reading as much as I could very quickly.
-Other than that, the transition was fabulous because I had a great manager (the wonderful Tara Al Azzawi at 4th Estate and William Collins), who taught me to always ask questions, speak up and think outside of the box.
+Other than that, the transition was fabulous because I had a great manager who taught me to always ask questions, speak up and think outside of the box.

 What advice would you give to anyone wanting to turn their internship into a permanent job?